Some Sharp bounds for the generalized Davis-Wielandt radius: Introduction

 Furthermore, in \cite[Theorem 3]{Alo} the following estimation is provided

 Moreover, the next upper bound is given

-Nevertheless, the assertion that \eqref{up} is correct is erroneous.
-To demonstrate this, let us consider the identity operator $T=I$ and the usual norm $N(.) = \| . \|$.
-Through a straightforward calculation using \eqref{def*}, it can be shown that $dw_{\| . \|}(I)= \sqrt{2}$, and by choosing $e^{i\theta}=i$ in \eqref{up}, we have
+However, equality \eqref{up} does not hold in general.
+Indeed, a simple counterexample is obtained by choosing the identity operator $T=I$ and the usual norm $N(\cdot) = \| \cdot\|$.
+Through a straightforward calculation using \eqref{def*}, it can be shown that $dw_{\| \cdot\|}(I)= \sqrt{2}$, and by choosing ${\theta}=\frac{\pi}{2}$ in \eqref{up}, we have

 This paper sets out to prove sharp bounds for the generalized Davis-Wieland inequality and illustrate it by examples.
 In addition, we prove an alternative version of the triangular inequality.